Taliban under scrutiny as US kills al-Qaida leader in Kabul | Law-Order

 During the first half of 2022, al-Zawahri increasingly reached out to supporters with video and audio messages, including assurances that al-Qaida can compete with the Islamic State group for leadership of a global movement, the report by the Analytical Support and Sanctions Monitoring Team said.
 IS militants have emerged as a major threat to the Taliban over the past year, carrying out a series of deadly attacks against Taliban targets and civilians.

 This sent the already shattered economy into free fall, increasing poverty dramatically and creating one of the world's worst humanitarian crises.
-Millions, struggling to feed their families, are kept alive by a massive U.N.-led relief effort.
+Millions, struggling to feed their families, are kept alive by a massive UN-led relief effort.
 The Taliban have been trying to reopen the taps to that aid and their reserves.
-However, al-Zawahri's killing already has been seized upon by the US Secretary of State Antony Blinken as a sign that the Taliban "grossly violated the Doha Agreement and repeated assurances ... that they would not allow Afghan territory to be used by terrorists to threaten the security of other countries."
-Taliban spokesman Zabihullah Mujahid alleged the US violated the Doha Agreement by launching the strike.
+However, al-Zawahri's killing already has been seized upon by US Secretary of State Antony Blinken as a sign that the Taliban “grossly violated the Doha Agreement and repeated assurances ... that they would not allow Afghan territory to be used by terrorists to threaten the security of other countries.”
+Taliban spokesman Zabihullah Mujahid alleged the U.S. violated the Doha Agreement by launching the strike.
 Afghanistan's state-run television channel — now under the Taliban — reported that President Joe Biden said al-Zawahri had been killed.
-"The killing of Ayman al-Zawahri closes a chapter of al-Qaida,'' said Imtiaz Gul, the executive director of the Islamabad-based Center for Research and Security Studies.
-In the Mideast, al-Zawahri's killing coincided with the 32nd anniversary of Iraqi dictator Saddam Hussein's invasion of Kuwait, which sparked U.S. military presence in Saudi Arabia — the same presence that bin Laden pointed to in launching the 9/11 attacks.
-Anwar Gargash, a senior diplomat in the United Arab Emirates, noted the timing.
-It's ''a chance for the region to contemplate and reflect on the absurdity of extremism, terrorism, and reckless military adventures and how all of this frayed (the region's) fabric,'' Gargash wrote on Twitter.
-The "lessons and teachings are present, and hope rests on the countries of the region uniting together to guarantee security and shared development."
+“The killing of Ayman al-Zawahri closes a chapter of al-Qaida,” said Imtiaz Gul, the executive director of the Islamabad-based Center for Research and Security Studies.

+Al-Zawahri's death coincided with the 32nd anniversary of Iraqi dictator Saddam Hussein's invasion of Kuwait — creating a sort of a bookend to al-Qaida's era of militancy.
+Saddam's invasion prompted the U.S. military presence in Saudi Arabia, which in turn was one factor that drove bin Laden to turn his guns on America, culminating in the 9/11 attacks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)